C3ETH/c3eth.github.io/content/vi/catalyst/fund6/_index.md

 ---
-title: "Catalyst Fund 6"
+title: "Catalyst Quỹ 6"
-linkTitle: "Fund 6"
+linkTitle: "Quỹ 6"
 type: docs
 hide_feedback: true
 ---

 This index page is yet to be udated.
-The **Catalyst Proposals for fund 6** runs from date x, to date y in these stategs.
+The **Đề xuất từ Catalyst cho quỹ 6** runs from date x, to date y in these stategs.